 (Image: Alcatel, NY Times on the AWS Implementation Panel)

-Tools to help identify available domains, like, Bust A Name or Flippa can help you find domains that are actively being sold.
+Tools to help identify available domains, like, Bust A Name can help you find domains that are actively being sold.
 The service helps buyers connect and place offers for current owners of the domains.

 The method for choosing the right fit comes down to requirements and resources.
 Open Source solutions, like Wordpress, Drupal, and Magento, may not cost money up front but require an investment in time that should be a major factor in assessment.
 As Luke concludes his piece it is important that the actual users are committed to leveraging the solution, and ready to maximize the potential.